Potevio

-Potevio Group Corporation is a Chinese telecommunications hardware manufacturing company.
-It was one of the 102 state-owned enterprises that is supervised by the State-owned Assets Supervision and Administration Commission of the State Council.
+Potevio Group Corporation was a Chinese telecommunications hardware manufacturing company.
+It was one of the state-owned enterprises that was supervised by the State-owned Assets Supervision and Administration Commission of the State Council.
 Potevio Group Corporation is the parent company of Potevio Co., Ltd..

 In 2021, it was reported that Potevio had been absorbed into China Electronics Technology Group (CETC).

 Subsidiaries

 Potevio Group is the parent company of 5 listed companies: Shanghai Potevio (SSE:600680), Eastern Communications (SSE:600776), Nanjing Putian Telecommunications (SZSE:200468), Chengdu Putian Telecommunication Cables (HKEX:1202) and Eastcompeace Technology (SZSE:002017).